ismailkhan1707/Pong-Game/README.md

-You have to install Raylib to run this file.
+You have to install Raylib to run this source code.

+Install raylib and clone this repo.
 Stay tuned for more upgrades.